Gregg Jarrett on Joe Rogan's Future - February 7th, Hour 2

 We talked about old media and new media.

-CNN's been around for 42 years.
+CNN's been around for 42 years, international name brand.

 They can't even draw 500,000 viewers a day on average.

-The problem is if you cancel Rogan, then they'll come for Fox News next, right?
+The problem is, if you cancel Rogan, then they'll come for Fox News next, right?

-Joe, this has been my whole entire career.
+Joe, this has been my entire career.

 They've tried to kill me.

-And I'm not just saying me, Rush, uh what he's gone through, but Levin, what he's gone through, anybody in talk radio, anybody on Fox News, we're all, you know, mil tens of millions of dollars annually are spent to kill us all.
+We're all, you know, tens of millions of dollars annually are spent to kill us all.

 And by kill us, I mean shut us down.

-I I've seen it from activists, but it's not supposed to come from you know, people who purport to be journals, obviously they're not their activists as well.
+I've seen it from activists, but it's not supposed to come from people who purport to be journalists.

-But yeah, that's the slippery slow.
+But yeah, that's the slippery slope.

-You cancel Rogan, they come for Hannity Next, they come for uh, you know, the good the Greg Jarrett podcast.
+You cancel Rogan, they come for Hannity Next.

 Why are you dragging my ass into this?

-Why is he doing that?
+Greg, why is he doing that?

 You're my lawyer.